neosubhamoy/pytubepp-helper/README.md

    3. Now, open PytubePP Helper app and click on the (blue) install button on the right side of 'FFmpeg' to install it.
 Also, install 'Node.js' and 'PytubePP' following the same step.

-   4. Then, click on the 'Register' botton on the top right corner to register 'PytubePP Helper' in your system and also add it to your system's autostart entry.
-If you see a MacOS notification saying 'pytubepp-helper' is added as a startup app then it's done.
+   4. Then, click on the 'register to mac' icon on the top right corner to register 'PytubePP Helper' in your system and also add it to your system's autostart entry.
+If you see a MacOS notification saying 'pytubepp-helper' is added as a startup app then it's perfectly done.

    5. Now click on the 'Refresh' button and you will see the 'Ready' message.
 Then close PytubePP Helper.